Must See Places in Quebec, Canada

 Canadian Museum of History

-Overlooking Ottawa’s Parliament Buildings across the river, this museum is located in Gatineau, a city in Western Quebec that sits on Ottawa River’s northern bank.
+Overlooking Ottawa’s Parliament Buildings across the river, this museum is located in Gatineau, a city in Western Quebec that sits on the Ottawa River’s northern bank.
 The Canadian Museum of History showcases the human history of Canada and its people who come from culturally diverse backgrounds.
-Its exploration of Canadian human history starts from 20,000 years ago, ranging from the history of the First Nations in the Pacific Northwest to that of the Norse seamen, and it also explores other cultures and civilisations.
+Its exploration of Canadian human history started 20,000 years ago, ranging from the history of the First Nations in the Pacific Northwest to that of the Norse seamen, and it also explores other cultures and civilizations.
 The museum is also an important research institution and is of interest to historians, archaeologists, ethnologists, and those who study folk culture.
 But far from being just for researchers or adult laymen, the museum also houses a separate Canadian Museum for Children, meant for children 14 years and above, which is one of the most popular museums in Canada.

 Forillon National Park

-Located at the beginning of the Gaspé Peninsula in Quebec that is situated on Saint Lawrence River’s south shore, Forillon National Park was the first ever national park to be built in Quebec.
+Located at the beginning of the Gaspé Peninsula in Quebec which is situated on Saint Lawrence River’s south shore, Forillon National Park was the first ever national park to be built in Quebec.
 It is unique for its combination of terrains which include forests, sand dunes, limestone cliffs and mountains of the Appalachians, sea coasts, and salt marshes.
-Although the national park was an important effort at preservation, the park was once hunting and fishing ground for indigenous peoples who had to leave their land when the park was built.
-The park is now famous for its spectacular landscape; for a lighthouse known as the Cap des Rosiers Lighthouse, which is the tallest lighthouse in Canada; and also for the wide variety of wildlife found here, making it a favourite especially of birdwatchers and also whale watchers.
+Although the national park was an important effort at preservation, the park was once a hunting and fishing ground for indigenous peoples who had to leave their land when the park was built.
+The park is now famous for its spectacular landscape; for a lighthouse known as the Cap des Rosiers Lighthouse, which is the tallest lighthouse in Canada; and for the wide variety of wildlife found here, making it a favourite especially of birdwatchers and also whale watchers.

 Check your eligibility for eTA Canada Visa and apply for eTA Canada Visa 72 hours in advance of your flight.
 British citizens, Australian citizens, French citizens, and Danish citizens can apply online for eTA Canada Visa.
 Should you need any help or require any clarifications you should contact our helpdesk for support and guidance.